ondrolexa/apsg/docs/index.rst

    * - coneset
      - ConeSet
      - Class to store set of ``Cone`` features
+   * - dir2set
+     - Direction2Set
+     - Class to store set of ``Direction`` features
+   * - cluster
+     - ClusterSet
+     - Class to store set of clustered features
    * - defgrad2
      - DeformationGradient2
      - The class to represent 2D deformation gradient tensor